jedick/chem16S/inst/extdata/RefSeq/README.txt

 7. Generate protein_refseq.csv
    mkdir csv
    Then, run these R commands in the working directory that contains accession.taxid.txt, protein/, and csv/
-   > source("protein.refseq.R")
+   > source("protein_refseq.R")
    > read.allfiles()    # ca. 19 hours (8 cores)
    > protein.refseq()   # 5 minutes

 ## Taxonomy stuff

-8. Edit 'taxid.names.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
+8. Edit 'taxid_names.R' so that 'taxdir' points to the directory where the files 'names.dmp' and 'nodes.dmp' are present.
 These files can be downloaded from https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz

     File info on server (accessed on 2021-05-21): taxdump.tar.gz            2021-05-21 21:27   53M

-9. Source 'taxid.names.R' to generate the file 'taxid_names.csv' [8 hours]
+9. Source 'taxid_names.R' to generate the file 'taxid_names.csv' [8 hours]